How to Start Eco-Friendly Seedlings for Your Garden

 • Support small local nurseries

-• Use organic fertilizers and ditch the pesticides
+• Use organic fertilizers and ditch pesticides

 • Plant pollinator-friendly gardens